bladecoder/blade-ink-rs/README.md

 Or, if you download the source code repository, you can run `cargo build` in the workspace root folder, the `binkplayer` binary will be compiled and found in `target/debug`.
 You can play any `.ink.json` (Ink compiled files).

-In the `inkfiles` folder we can found many Ink test stories to test the Ink language capabilities.
+In the `inkfiles` folder you can find many Ink test stories to test the Ink language capabilities.
 And also we have **The Intercept**, a full featured story created by **Inkle**, also included in the `inkfiles` folder.
 You can run **The Intercept** running the next command in your console.

 ```bash
 $ target/debug/binkplayer inkfiles/TheIntercept.ink.json